adamedx/autographps-sdk/README.md

 https://graph.microsoft.com/v1.0/users
 ```

-With the PoshGraph-SDK cmdlets, you can invoke REST methods from PowerShell and omit the common `https://graph.microsoft.com/v1.0` of the URI as follows:
+With the AutoGraphPS-SDK cmdlets, you can invoke REST methods from PowerShell and omit the common `https://graph.microsoft.com/v1.0` of the URI as follows:

 ```powershell
 Get-GraphItem me/calendars